-The Internal Control Committee, chaired by the President & CEO, consolidates and monitors the status of implementation and operation of the Internal Control System, and leads maintenance and improvement of our internal control systems.
+The Internal Control Committee, which is an executing body under the management of the President, consolidates and monitors the status of implementation and operation of the Internal Control System, and leads maintenance and improvement of our internal control systems.

 The Internal Control Committee oversees the implementation and enforcement of the overall internal control system, as well as conducts periodic monitoring.
 The Committee also identifies issues and considers countermeasures related to the internal systems and frameworks, points out these issues to the relevant departments, and makes improvements.
 In addition, the Committee monitors progress on assessments of internal controls with regards to financial reporting, based on the Financial Instruments and Exchange Act, thereby working to ensure the reliability of financial reporting.
 Each committee (Compliance Committee, Sustainability Committee, etc.) and subcommittee (the Disclosure Subcommittee, Information Security Subcommittee, etc.) discusses specific initiatives for their area of expertise.

-The Internal Control Committee met five times during the fiscal year ended March 31, 2019, and reported the details of these meetings to the Board of Directors.
+The Internal Control Committee met five times during the fiscal year ended March 31, 2020, and reported the details of these meetings to the Board of Directors.